About 72 Pete

 It's a sign...

-The 1972 Project was due to be my big project of the 2020s, a mid-life crisis rendered as a multidisciplinary artwork, but soon after I launched it the pandemic hit and my life entered a spiral.
+The 1972 Project was due to be my big artwork of the 2020s, a mid-life crisis rendered as a multidisciplinary artwork, but soon after I launched it the pandemic hit and my life entered a spiral.

 It's 2024 and I find myself in the grips of an Autistic Burnout, the recovery from which is causing me to examine episodes of my life that were, in hindsight, directly informed by my undiagnosed neurodivergence.
 (I received an autism diagnosis in my late 40s but due to it not being medically disabling have been left to figure it out on my own.)